Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.5/getting-started/accessibility.md

 ### Reduced motion

 Boosted includes support for the [`prefers-reduced-motion` media feature](https://drafts.csswg.org/mediaqueries-5/#prefers-reduced-motion).
-In browsers/environments that allow the user to specify their preference for reduced motion, most CSS transition effects in Boosted (for instance, when a modal dialog is opened or closed, or the sliding animation in carousels) will be disabled.
+In browsers/environments that allow the user to specify their preference for reduced motion, most CSS transition effects in Boosted (for instance, when a modal dialog is opened or closed, or the sliding animation in carousels) will be disabled, and meaningful animations (such as spinners) will be slowed down.

 [comment]: # Boosted mod
 ### Focus visibility